-Drain the bilge and/or launch control system and/or aftermarket water bladder(s) to eliminate excess water before you lift the boat.
+System and/or aftermarket water bladder(s) to eliminate excess water before you lift the boat.

 Only use a hook that will pass easily through the lifting ring without binding.
 A hook that is too large or off-center could break the lifting ring.
 DO NOT use a sling to lift the boat.
 Damage to your boat can occur.